Cub Cadet Challenger 750 Problems

 5. Steering Problems

-With a two-wheel drive vehicle, you expect the steering to feel light while driving.
+With a two-wheel drive vehicle, you expect the steering to feel light.
 You hope this is the case for the Cub Cadet 750 until the drive lock sets in motion.

 Solution